TACC/Lmod/contrib/more_hooks/README.md

 https://github.com/hpcugent/Lmod-UGent/

 It also contains a `get_avail_memory` function that is exported to the module sandbox.
-It can be used to find out if the memory is limited (by cgroup) in the environment of the module.
+It can be used to find out if the memory is limited (by cgroups) in the environment where the module is loaded.
 Example usage for a Java module:

 ```lua
 local mem = get_avail_memory()